-The balance of the above-mentioned 1997 miles, 3214 km, of 1867 miles, 3005 km, was done here in this hotel since March 24, 2020, the day lockdown began and we arrived at this Marriott Hotel.
-This averages to 8.6 miles, 14 km, per day.
+The balance of the 1997 miles mentioned above, 3214 km, of 1867 miles, 3005 km, was done here in this hotel since March 24, 2020, the day lockdown began, and we arrived at this Marriott Hotel.
+This averages 8.6 miles, 14 km, per day.
 Of course, this includes walking around our room and heading to the lobby to pay the hotel bills as they become due.

-Ironically, while I’ve been working on losing the weight I’d gained while on all those heart medications 18 months ago, the past two months, I’ve lost 20 pounds, 9.07 kg, with only 5 more pounds, 2.27 kg to go.
-I didn’t lose an ounce, while walking the corridors all these months, prior to reducing my carb intake.
+Ironically, while I’ve been working on losing the weight I’d gained while on all those heart medications 18 months ago, the past two months, I’ve lost 20 pounds, 9.07 kg, with only five more pounds, 2.27 kg to go.
+I didn’t lose an ounce while walking the corridors all these months before reducing my carb intake.

-If the “calories in/calories out” hypothesis was correct, this amount of walking would have resulted in a weight loss of 35 pounds, 16 kg, as described below:
+If the “calories in/calories out” hypothesis were correct, this amount of walking would have resulted in a weight loss of 35 pounds, 16 kg, as described below:

-Working out most of my adult life always confirmed that exercise, however intense, doesn’t result in weight loss long term.
-It boils down to what we put in our mouths, proven further to me by this recent scenario.
+Working out most of my adult life always confirmed that intense exercise doesn’t result in long-term weight loss.
+It boils down to what we put in our mouths, proven further to me by this current scenario.

-Once I lose this final few pounds I will slightly increase my calorie intake to maintain rather than continuing to lose.
+Once I lose this final few pounds, I will slightly increase my calorie intake to maintain rather than continue to fail.
 I must admit this has been easy for me.
 With no refrigerator or cupboards packed with nuts and cheese for snacking between meals, I’ve managed to deal with an occasional desire for a snack.
 The weight has fallen off.
 I feel good and couldn’t be more thrilled.
-I’ve yet to start trying on my old clothes, but will do so, once I’ve finished losing which should be in the next three weeks.
+I’ve yet to start trying on my old clothes but will do so once I’ve finished losing, which should be in the next three weeks.